 Premier Horgan has outlined a plan that prohibits anyone who hasn't been vaccinated from entering venues not deemed "essential".

 You'll be able to show your proof of vaccination by using the "B.C. vaccine card website".
-The secure website will be available for September 13.
+The secure website will be available on September 13.

 - A secure website will provide confidential access to your proof of vaccination.

 - A secure paper option will also be available for those without smartphones.